 Everything, no matter how much you create, how big or small the details, should remain significant.

-Certain societies on trend in writing just now (arguably) are dystopias.
-Dystopia has long been established a ‘soft’ sci-fi subgenre.
-It also goes for fantasy novels.
+Dystopian societies are (arguably) on trend in writing right now.
+Dystopia has long been established as a ‘soft’ sci-fi subgenre, as have fantasy novels.
 Writing dystopian societies whilst keeping details rich, and characters human despite their loathsomeness, can be tricky.